CARE-SM/CARE-SM-docs/docs/glossary.md

-# CARE-SM CSV Module Documentation
+# CARE-SM CSV Glossasy Documentation

 This guide explains how to structure, populate, and utilize CSV files for patient data in CARE-SM.